oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_image_shape_compatibility_entry_facts_module.rst

 ..
 Description

 - Fetches details about one or multiple ImageShapeCompatibilityEntry resources in Oracle Cloud Infrastructure
-- Lists the shape compatibilities for the image.
+- Lists the compatible shapes for the specified image.
 - If *shape_name* is specified, the details of a single ImageShapeCompatibilityEntry will be returned.

 ..
 Aliases